nebulaw/sierpinski-carpet/README.md

 # Sierpinski Carpet

-Simple Implementation in C. It is created for educational purposes only, It is not efficiently written.
+Simple Implementation in C. It is created for educational purposes only, It is not so efficiently written.

 ![Sierpinski Carpet](image.png)